 AtaLoss.org is a gathering of people with a passion for encouraging good bereavement support.
-Most of those involved are volunteers who work part time to enable and enhance our vision.
+Apart from the occasional contractor role we are volunteers, giving our time to enable and enhance the vision.
 Do get in touch if you would like someone to come and speak about or lead training on bereavement support.

 Rev Canon Yvonne Richmond Tulloch MA

 Since I was ordained in 1999 I have ministered in a variety of contexts (rural, towns and even as Canon of a Cathedral) and I've spoken at conferences and trained church leaders in mission.
 In 2008 my life changed when I was suddenly widowed and I've since been passionate about supporting the bereaved and promoting bereavement care.
 I lead HTB's 'The Bereavement Journey' course, I help Care For the Family as their Chaplain for their 'Widowed Young Support' and in facilitating their 'Bereavement Care Awareness' days.
 I'm the Bishop of Southwark's Officer for Clergy Bereavement, and I work increasingly with churches and other organisations to enhance their bereavement support.

 I have a passion for seeing young people get the support that they need and to find a voice to talk about their experiences.
 I’ve worked as a youth worker and counsellor for over 25 years specialising in supporting young people affected by bereavement and parental separation.
 I have had the privilege of speaking on this subject in the UK and other parts of the world and been involved in helping to set up charities that work with the bereaved.